Zzanis/02456-g82-dl-project/README.md

-# GNN Introduction
+# Semi Supervisde Learnings in GNN for Drug Discovery

-This project provides an introduction to Graph Neural Networks (GNNs) using PyTorch and PyTorch Geometric on the dataset QM9.
+This project builds upon an existing semi-supervised Graph Neural Networks (GNNs) on the QM9 dataset using PyTorch and PyTorch Geometric from <[gnn_intro](https://github.com/tirsgaard/gnn_intro)>, extending it with semi-supervised training using established methods Mean Teacher and n-CPS.

 ## Installation